Hours of Operation

 Any dog age 4 months or older must have a license.
 The dog owner must provide proof of rabies and proof of altering (if applicable).

 Original license may be applied for by coming in person with documents.
-Subsequent renewal forms are sent annually from NYS Agriculture and Markets, which can be processed in person or via mail.
-Any rabies expiring within thirty days from renewing licenses cannot be renewed without a new rabies certificate.
+Subsequent renewal forms are sent annually from the Town of Batavia, which can be processed in person, *online or via mail. *an online convenience fee will apply

 Dog License Fees